 The promises of the United Aircraft Corporation (UAC) and the Ministry of Industry and Trade to launch the MC-21 medium-range airliner, which was planned to be put on the assembly line back in 2016, are forcing air carriers to change their aircraft delivery plans.

-For example, Aeroflot recently cut its import substitution program for its fleet by 70%.
-Now, the company expects to receive 108 MC-21 aircraft by 2030, according to CEO Sergei Alexandrovsky the other day.
-Judging by everything, the airline is not yet hoping to purchase other domestic aircraft.
+For example, Aeroflot recently cut its fleet import substitution program by 70%.
+Now, until 2030, the company expects to receive 108 MC-21 aircraft, General Director Sergei Alexandrovsky said the other day.
+Apparently, the airline is not yet hoping to purchase other domestic aircraft.

 What We Have Today